Nodocify/kali-autobuild/README.md

 # kali-autobuild

-This repo is my quick starting point for quickly getting up and running with latest Kali.
+This repo is my starting point for quickly getting up and running with latest Kali.

-Uses packer to securely download the Kali ISO and unattend install into a VM.
+Uses packer to securely download the Kali ISO and preseed install into a VM.
 Then pack that VM into a vagrant box.

-Modify the `scripts/bootstrap.sh` to add any tweaks to Kali to make it the way you like it.
+# Dependancies
 Tested/Built with:
-Vagrant 2.0.3
++ Vagrant 2.0.3
-Packer 1.0.2
++ Packer 1.0.2
-VirtualBox 5.2.8
++ VirtualBox 5.2.8
 Note: will probably work with lower versions but I have not tested.

 # Get started